Finance Ministry has not paid US$50 million debt to GNPC - PIAC

 The oil revenue watchdog said in December 2018, the Ministry directed GNPC to expunge the amount from its books on the grounds that per the Earmarked Funds Capping and Realignment Act 2017 (Act 947), the Minister for Finance is empowered to cap the total allocation to all earmarked funds at 25 percent of tax revenues.

-The committee said the ministry indicated that it had not retained GNPC’s flows since the law was passed with the view to offsetting the US$50 million loan.
+The committee said the ministry indicated that it had not retained GNPC’s flows since the law was passed with the view to offsetting the US$50m loan.

 “However, according to the Corporation, its Level A allocations are a pass-through intended to meet equity-finance obligations in the producing fields, while the 30 percent share of the net proceeds (Level B) is consistent with the PRMA Act 815 as amended, and has been below the amounts allocated to GNPC in the national budget of 2018,” PIAC said.